 Built ca 1899

 The house is an eclectic mash in the Queen Anne style.
-A high capped roof with dormer nestles over the first floor turret while a 6 sided bay strongly projects from the south side.
-Siding is shingles with a decorative band between the floors of the bay.
-An experienced eye will note the roof lines of the turret and bay do not connect comfortably when viewed from the south east and east.
+A high capped roof with a dormer nestles over the first-floor turret while a 6 sided bay strongly projects from the south side.
+Siding is shingled with a decorative band between the floors of the bay.
+An experienced eye will note the rooflines of the turret and bay do not connect comfortably when viewed from the southeast and east.
 More on that later..

 Up front there’s even more to see.
 The gambrel roof is a nice touch and gives a hint of shingle style.
-The dinky palladian window in the peak is cute but far too wide for it’s height. the arched window on the second floor is not a door.
-Rendering the balustrade above the entry porch decorative only and a maintenance issue.
-The single double hung window of the second floor is obviously functional but seems kind of alone up there.
+The dinky palladian window in the peak is cute but far too wide for its height. the arched window on the second floor is not a door.
+Rendering the balustrade above the entry porch is decorative only and a maintenance issue.
+The single double-hung window of the second floor is obviously functional but seems kind of alone up there.

 Ella and Charles remained in the home until the year after Ella’s death in 1928.
 The purchasers were John and Elizabeth Macintosh.
 They would remain in the house until their deaths in 1948 & 1958 respectively.
 Their daughter Katherine, or Catherine depending on the document, would sell the home in 1961.
 The next owners were Everett & Lucy Buxton.
 They lived in the house until Lucy died in 1971.
 The house would pass through 3 different owners in the 70’s and 80’s before being sold to the current owners.
 They are both former faculty members at the University of Southern Maine.